kioskprotocol/din/README.md

 * `registerDINsWithResolver`

 Only approximately 100 DINs can be registered in a single transaction due to Ethereum gas limits.
 The registry contract was intentionally kept simple in favor of coding around this limitation.

+DINs are registered sequentially on a first-come, first-served basis beginning with the genesis DIN of `1000000000`.
+Any Ethereum account can register a DIN by calling a registration methods and paying the gas cost of the transaction.
+There is no native token or permission required to register a DIN on the registry.

+## Resolver

+A `Resolver` is a contract that contains product information.

+A `Resolver` must implement the following method, as specified in [EIP165](https://github.com/ethereum/EIPs/issues/165):

+`function supportsInterface(bytes4 interfaceID) view returns (bool)`